+91-9414307023

 Historical and Mythological Significance

-Akshaya Tritiya is steeped in mythology, with several key events believed to have occurred on this auspicious day:
+Akshaya Tritiya is deeply rooted in Hindu mythology, with several sacred events believed to have occurred on this day:

-Descent of the River Ganga: According to legend, the sacred river Ganga descended to earth from the heavens on this day, blessing the land with purity and abundance.
+• Descent of the River Ganga: The holy river Ganga is believed to have descended from heaven to Earth, blessing humanity with purity and abundance.

-Ved Vyasa Begins the Mahabharata: It is believed that Maharishi Ved Vyasa started narrating the Mahabharata to Lord Ganesha on Akshaya Tritiya.
+• Ved Vyasa and the Mahabharata: Sage Ved Vyasa began narrating the Mahabharata to Lord Ganesha on this day.

-These stories, woven into the fabric of Hindu tradition, reinforce the festival’s association with prosperity, generosity, and spiritual merit.
+These legends collectively reinforce the festival’s association with prosperity, generosity, and spiritual merit.

 Rituals and Celebrations